helanga/Pewlett-Hackard-Analysis/README.md

 2) Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?

-    By looking at the number of emloyees ritiring(72,458) and count of mentoship eligibility employees  1549 the ratio is 1:47 that is 1 mentor has to train 47 employees roughly. so there are not enough retirement ready employees to train next generation of Pewlett Hackard .
+    By looking at the number of emloyees ritiring(72,458) and count of mentoship eligibility employees  1549 the ratio is 1:47 that is 1 mentor has to train 47 mentees roughly.
+So there are not enough retirement ready employees to train next generation of Pewlett Hackard .